Ă—

 8 The number of the virtual functions (VF) to create for the SR-IOV physical network device.
 For an Intel network interface controller (NIC), the number of VFs cannot be larger than the total VFs supported by the device.
 For a Mellanox NIC, the number of VFs cannot be larger than 127.

-9 Set externallyManaged to true to allow the SR-IOV Network Operator to use all or a subset of externally managed virtual functions (VFs) and attach them to pods.
-With the value set to false the SR-IOV Network Operator manages and configures all allocated VFs.
+9 The externallyManaged field indicates whether the SR-IOV Network Operator manages all, or only a subset of virtual functions (VFs).
+With the value set to false the SR-IOV Network Operator manages and configures all VFs on the PF.

-10 The NIC selector identifies the device for the Operator to configure.
+10 The NIC selector identifies the device to which this resource applies.
 You do not have to specify values for all the parameters.
 It is recommended to identify the network device with enough precision to avoid selecting a device unintentionally.

 If you specify rootDevices, you must also specify a value for vendor, deviceID, or pfNames.
 If you specify both pfNames and rootDevices at the same time, ensure that they refer to the same device.
 If you specify a value for netFilter, then you do not need to specify any other parameter because a network ID is unique.

-11 Optional: The vendor hexadecimal code of the SR-IOV network device.
-The only allowed values are 8086 and 15b3.
+11 Optional: The vendor hexadecimal vendor identifier of the SR-IOV network device.
+The only allowed values are 8086 (Intel) and 15b3 (Mellanox).

-12 Optional: The device hexadecimal code of the SR-IOV network device.
+12 Optional: The device hexadecimal device identifier of the SR-IOV network device.
 For example, 101b is the device ID for a Mellanox ConnectX-6 device.

-13 Optional: An array of one or more physical function (PF) names for the device.
+13 Optional: An array of one or more physical function (PF) names the resource must apply to.

-16 Optional: The driver type for the virtual functions.
+16 Optional: The driver to configure for the VFs created from this resource.
 The only allowed values are netdevice and vfio-pci.
 The default value is netdevice.

 For a Mellanox NIC to work in DPDK mode on bare metal nodes, use the netdevice driver type and set isRdma to true.